 Please note that the MIDI implementation of this application is different from that of the console itself.
-When controlling the console itself directly via MIDI please refer to section 4.1 Setting up and using MIDI earlier in this manual, and section 6 Console MIDI Implementation.
+When controlling the console itself directly via MIDI please refer to section 4.1 Setting up and using MIDI and section 6 Console MIDI Implementation.